ZuneNebula/Schrodinger-s-Library/README.md

 Schrodinger’s Library is envisioned to be an Android app, which will be accessible via the Google Play Store or a standard web browser.
 Our system will improve upon current designs by providing a simple, flexible, and streamlined interface.
 It will focus on being free of clutter, making it accessible on most portable devices.

-The project will be considered successful if: a) a new customer can find, select, and order their book in under 10 clicks/taps and b) current customers express above 60% satisfaction or preference over similar systems when polled/surveyed after making a purchase.
+The project will be considered successful if:
+a) a new customer can find, select, and order their book in under 10 clicks/taps
+b) current customers express above 60% satisfaction or preference over similar systems when polled/surveyed after making a purchase.
 If both a) and b) are accomplished, we will consider our system a success